Message Authentication Code over a Wiretap Channel: Introduction

 Usually, message authentication implicitly assumes the communication channel between Alice and Bob is noiseless.
 For a detailed treatment, see Simmons \cite{Simmons-Auth} and also Maurer \cite{Maurer}.
-However, under this model, any new authentication will {lose} some entropy of the secret key and the adversary success probability will increase.
-In fact, Maurer \cite{Maurer} showed that after seeing $\ell$ times of authentication, an adversary can succeed in an attack with probability at least $2^{-H(K)/(\ell+1)},$ which quickly approaches 1 with $\ell$.
+However, under this model, any new authentication will cause an entropy loss of the secret key and the adversary success probability will increase.
+In fact, Maurer \cite{Maurer} showed that after $\ell$ times of authentication, an adversary can succeed in an attack with probability at least $2^{-H(K)/(\ell+1)},$ which quickly approaches 1 with $\ell$.
 In this paper, we investigate the authentication problem where the channel is noisy.

-A noise in the real world usually {plays} an unwanted role.
-The task of digital communication is mainly to remove the effect of a channel noise.
-However, in 1975, Wyner \cite{Wyner} showed that Alice and Bob can share a secret key over a wiretap channel such that an attacker has no information about this.
-In his model, the channel from Alice to Bob is less {noisy} than one between Alice and the attacker.
-This result was generalized by Csisz\'{a}r and K\"{o}rner \cite{Csiszar1}.
-Since then, the secret sharing problem has been extensively studied in the literature (e.g., \cite{Maurer1,Maurer03,Maurer2}).